ABRGI/nelson-test-automation/README.md

 ## Debugging

-I suggest using [RoboCode VS Code Extension](https://github.com/d-biehl/robotcode) for debugging.
+I suggest using [RoboCode VS Code Extension](https://github.com/d-biehl/robotcode) for debugging and if there is a need to run tests locally.
 Set up variables in extension settings.

 ## Version Control